ArielUW/IMLLA-FinalProject/README.md

 1. Despite our best efforts, there were mistakes in the dataset: the reason for that is the fact that we didn't have enough resources to provide any proofreading.
 Standard practice would be to have at least two annotators and one superannnotator – in our case, every example was prepared by one annotator without proofreading.
 Additionally, even though some normalization has been performed at different stages for different subsets of the data, it wasn't consistent enough to ensure adequate conditions for fully reliable metrics based on Levensthein's distance.
-– On one hand, errors present in the training/validation splits may have contributed to worse-than-possible training results (model could come to "wrong conclusions" based on erroneous examples in training), – On the second, errors present in the test split have likely caused the output quality to be underreported (there are at least two cases where model was "more right" than the test data target, while it is very unlikely for the annotators to commit an error *exactly* the same as an error later commited by the model for *exactly* the same test example), – However, the number of errors is not too big and can be easily remediated by having even one round of proofreading.
-Proofreading has not been performed before submitting this project, as at this state it would equate to falsifying documentation.
+– On one hand, errors present in the training/validation splits may have contributed to worse-than-possible training results (model could come to "wrong conclusions" based on erroneous examples in training), – On the other hand, errors present in the test split have likely caused the output quality to be worse than it could have been (there are several cases where model was "more correct" than the test data 'gold standard' target; at the same time it is very unlikely for the annotators to commit an error that is *exactly* the same as an error later generated by the model for *exactly* the same test example), – However, the number of errors is not too big and can  easily be remedied by having even one round of proofreading.
+Proofreading has not been performed before submitting this project, as at this stage it would equate to falsifying documentation.
+However, it is clear that better data quality would lead to much better results, and proofreading is a very important element of quality assurance.

 2. The dataset was not balanced the way it was intended to be (in terms of morphological variety of job titles), nor was it as homogenous as intended (there were semantic edge cases present, as well as a variety of cases instead of just singular nominative forms), and some of the examples contained more than one job title.
-– This has made the task all the more complicated for the model, as there are more parameters influencing the quality of the output, such as possible mistakes concetning case endings, number agreement, recognizing edge cases etc.
+– This has made the task all the more complicated for the model, as there are more parameters influencing the quality of the output, such as possible mistakes concerning case endings, number agreement, recognizing edge cases etc.

 ## Conclusions